VdeVatman/ffetch/README.md

 # ffetch
-fetchs file with fuzzy search
+Fetchs file with fuzzy search.
+It depends on 'ultimo' and 'rmspaces' which should be within /bin/.